DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 1/README.md

     - [ ] requirements meet specifications.
     > False!
 It is always important to map our specifications to the requirements so we know that we are implementing the right product.
     - [ ] None of the above.

+# 6. Software Architecture: Definition

+1. A subsystem in an architecture must:

+    - [ ] be created separately and can operate individually.
+    - [ ] have business value.
+    - [ ] be integrated with one another or with existing subsystems.
+    - [x] All of the above.

+    > You got it!
+Indeed subsystems in a good architecture are created separately and can operate independent of each other.
+They also have their own business value and they can easily integrate with one another and with other existing systems.

+2. Partitioning of a large system into smaller subsystems helps the buy-or-build decision because we can examine each subsystem and reason about possible buy-or-build options for each.

+    - [x] True

+    > That is right.
+Having clear, well-defined subsystem components greatly helps the buy-or-build decision because it is easier to reason about a smaller subsystem than a large one.

+    - [ ] False

+3. A good software architecture is important because:

+    - [x] It helps organize the workforce and resources.

+    > Correct!
+Now that the system is broken into smaller, more-manageable subsystems, the workforce and resources can be allocated

+    - [x] It allows for parallelization in development.

+    > Exactly!
+Parallelization is now possible over subsystems.

+    - [x] It helps build-or-buy decisions.

+    > Correct!
+Subsystems can now be examined to decide what needs to be built and what can be bought.

+    - [x] It helps with funding decisions.

+    > Correct!
+Indeed funding decisions are easier now that one can look into individual subsystems.

 # Other